lnu-askit/pinecone-upload/README.md

 # Pinecone index filler
+Note: This implementation was developed as a proof-of-concept of how to vectorize and publish data to pinecone.
+It is currently not in use anywhere and that is expected to remain true in the future.

-This implementation is largely reliant on the file `p3.api_request_parallel_processor.py`, which is an example provided in the OpenAI Playbook.
+This implementation is largely reliant on the file `p2.api_request_parallel_processor.py`, which is an example provided in the OpenAI Playbook.

 #### p1
-generates the wholetext to vectorize, to make sure that the title is included in vectorization as well. right now the source url is included but that is probably a bad idea, so it should change. will have to understand the parallel processor better before I can figure out how to *not* vectorize it, but still include it in the metadata.
+Generates the wholetext to vectorize, to make sure that the title is included in vectorization as well.
+Right now the source url is included but that is probably a bad idea, so it should change.
+Will have to understand the parallel processor better before I can figure out how to *not* vectorize it, but still include it in the metadata.

-converts the data to jsonl and appends a "job" to each datapoint, which is the required input for the `p3.api_request_parallel_processor.py`
+Converts the data to jsonl and appends a "job" to each datapoint, which is the required input for the `p3.api_request_parallel_processor.py`

 #### p2
-example provided by OpenAI, performs the assigned job (vectorization) on each article
+Example provided by OpenAI, performs the assigned job (vectorization) on each article

 To run:
 ```bash